cbourke/ComputerScienceI/honors/documents/syllabus.md

 encouraged to collaborate with any individual and to receive as much help as you desire on the exercises.

+You may complete hacks on your own, but you are encouraged to pair up and collaborate with (**at most**) one other student.
+If you choose to pair up with another student, you must form a pair using canvas (People -> Hack Pairs).

 ### Exams

-There will be two regular exams, one midterm exam, and a comprehensive final exam.
+There will be several exams as well as a comprehensive final exam.
 These will be open-book, open-note, *required computer* exams.
-The exams
-consist of live coding exercises for which you will need your own machine as you will be coding and submitting programs online for grading.
+The exams consist of live coding exercises for which you will need your own machine as you will be coding and submitting programs online for grading.
 More details will be announced closer to the exam dates.
 No collaboration is allowed on exams.